 Nike Air Zoom Pegasus 39 review: Price and availability

 The Nike Air Zoom Pegasus 39 was released in April 2022 and costs £109/$120.
 In the UK, it is currently available on the Nike website, and on retailers like sportsshoe.com.
 This is the same as the Nike Pegasus 38, although you’ll likely be able to pick up a pair of last year’s shoes at a discount right now.
 In the world of super shoes, the Pegasus has always been a more affordable running shoe, popular with beginners and more experienced runners alike.
+If you're looking to save on your next Nike pair, our Nike promo codes can help you bring the price down.

 At launch, it’s available in five different colorways in the men’s version — red, white, all black, light blue, and black and white, and seven in the women’s — mint, grey, all black, white and pink, pink, white, and black and white.
 That said, being one of the most popular Nike running shoes on the market, it’s very likely that the Pegasus will be released in more colorways in the future.